tony-rise/DSA-Data-Analysis-Capstone-Project-Case-One/README.md

 ## Recommendations
 I hereby recommend the following to guide product improvement, marketing strategies, and customer engagement.

-a.
-For product improvement, I strongly recommend that the company make good use of product review and sales data to recognize products commonly purchased together and then propose
+- For product improvement, I strongly recommend that the company make good use of product review and sales data to recognize products commonly purchased together and then propose
   bundle offerings to increase average order value.
-b.
-Regarding marketing strategies, I am recommending that the company groups positive/negative reviews into segment by customer location, product categories etc, then tailor campaigns
+- Regarding marketing strategies, I am recommending that the company groups positive/negative reviews into segment by customer location, product categories etc, then tailor campaigns accordingly.
-    accordingly.
-c.
-Finally on customer engagement, I hereby recommend that the company establishes a public
+- Finally on customer engagement, I hereby recommend that the company establishes an effective public platform/procedure to respond to reviews ratings lower than 3.00 atleast and profer    solution within 48hours.